Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 "Show Italy's solar growth rate over the past 3 years" "Create a market analysis of France's solar landscape" "What momentum does Spain show over past 3 years?"
+"Show the UK's solar market position in Europe"
 ```

 ### For Strategic Planning